beatboxjs/ror-player/assets/tuneDescriptions/malkhas-akhber/en.md

-**Sign:** tune sign: Put one fist on top of the other, as if you were holding a paddle, and start paddling.
+**Sign:** Put one fist on top of the other, as if you were holding a paddle, and start paddling.

 ## Background